nuthanc/node_react_server/README.md

 * Create middlewares dir and create requireLogin.js file
 * In billingRoutes, we don't call requireLogin because we don't want it to be called as soon as express loads or boots up
 * It is called internally by express when it goes to that route

+### Displaying Credit Quantity
+* In client Header.js, make the changes